 Banks use tremendous lobbying power with governments and legislators.
 It is conceivable that, if they decide that it is in their interest, the traditional financial sector can reduce the blockchain.
 They can also significantly reduce its usefulness and limit its availability.

-The majority of the public is still not aware of the existence and potential use of this technology.
-If we want blockchain to be successful, it has to earn the acceptance.
+Another one of the huge challenges to adopting blockchain technology is the lack of knowledgebase.
+In reality, the majority of the public is still not aware of the existence and potential use of this technology.
+If we want blockchain to be successful, it has to earn acceptance.
 Even though the technology is making history, still it’s not enough to attract more consumers.

 Also, the lack of proper marketing for this niche is making it unpopular.
 So, if you are not involved with this, you won’t even know it exists.